write FTP URLs in file name text fields or when using the command line application?

 user name of "foo" and an empty password.

-The fully qualified domain name of a network host, or its IP
+host The fully qualified domain name of a network host, or

-address as a set of four decimal digit groups separated by
+its IP address as a set of four decimal digit groups

-".".
-Fully qualified domain names take the form as described
+separated by ".".
+Fully qualified domain names take the form

-[5]: a sequence of domain labels separated by ".", each
+of RFC 1123 [5]: a sequence of domain labels separated by

-domain label starting and ending with an alphanumerical
+".", each domain label starting and ending with an

-rightmost domain label will never start with a digit, though,
+characters.
+The rightmost domain label will never start with

-which syntactically distinguishes all domain names from the
+a digit, though, which syntactically distinguishes all domain

-The port number to connect to.
-If the port is omitted, the
+port The port number to connect to.
+If the port is omitted,

 specified resource can be accessed.
 Note that the "/" between